We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - grilled salmon with dill mustard sauce

-Silver Cuisine also offer shakes and snacks.
+Silver Cuisine also offers shakes and snacks.

 People can select calorie-conscious or vegetarian meals and customize them to double up on protein or swap ingredients.
-People can choose meals that they can prepare in 5 minutes or meals that take longer.

-The following are some examples from the menu:
+Here are some examples from the menu:

 - cashew tofu